andresguisado/katacoda-scenarios/kubernetes101/assign-pod-nodes/pod-nodeselector.md

 ## Schedule happypanda pod to node01 by using nodeSelector(disk=ssd)

 ### Discover node labels
-First of all, we need to know what the node labels are:
+First of all, we have a look at the current node labels:

 `kubectl get nodes --show-labels`{{execute}}